Step by step guide to buying a freehold

 It’s worth noting that if you have a flat and you own a share of the freehold, you still have a lease.
-However you should be able to extend it for free and it’ll be from new entity that owns the freehold (which you’ll be a part of).
+However you should be able to extend it for free.
+It’ll be from a new entity that owns the freehold (which you’ll be a part of).

 Steps to buying the freehold of your flat

-- Get a solicitor It’s essential that you have expert advice.
+It’s essential that you have expert advice.
 Freehold purchases are not something that every property solicitor will have experience in.
 It’s important to find one that specialises in this area.
 We would always recommend using a solicitor who is a member of the Association of Leasehold Enfranchisement Practitioners (ALEP).
 Our partnered solicitor we work with is a member of ALEP.

 Once the landlord has agreed to sell negotiations on price can begin.